auth0/docs/articles/appliance/infrastructure/ip-domain-port-list.md

 <!-- markdownlint-disable MD033 -->

-# PSaaS Appliance Infrastructure: IP/Domain and Port List
+# PSaaS Appliance Infrastructure Requirements: IP/Domain and Port List

 The PSaaS Appliance requires certain ports within the cluster to be open and able to access each other, as well as selected external sites.